theCampel/leocamacho-private-notes/content/index.md

 ---
 title: Hey!
 I'm Leo 👋
 ---
-I'm a 3rd year Computer Science student at the [[🎓 University of Edinburgh|University of Edinburgh]].
+I'm a 3rd year Computer Science student at the [[University of Edinburgh|University of Edinburgh]].
 Welcome to my corner of the internet!

 ### About Me:
 - I co-founded my University's AI Society, [[EdinburghAI]], where I'm currently president.